 Along with influencing growth balance, mildly deficit irrigation can be used to help improve fruit quality, shelf life and even volatile concentrations in some plants.
 For example, tomato fruit flavor can be improved by restricting moisture in the root zone, which increases the dry matter percentage of the fruits and reduces their water content, giving them more concentrated flavor.
 Plus, they tend to last longer!
 Mildly deficit irrigation can also be used to harden off plants before they are transplanted into a different environment.

-Many hydroponic substrates, such as perlite, vermiculite and coconut fiber, are available in a number of different grades, including fine, medium, coarse and mixed.
+Many hydroponic substrates, such as perlite, vermiculite and coconut fiber, are available in a many different grades, including fine, medium, coarse and mixed.
 This means growers can select different grades for different crops, different growth stages and different hydroponic systems.

 Let’s look at an example using horticultural coconut fiber in a hydroponic production setting.
 While orchids prefer coarse coco chips, using coco for the propagation and germination of small seeds requires a much finer grade.
 However, too fine a grade and you invite new problems into the garden.
 The higher water-holding capacity of coir dust is great in some situations, but it can oversaturate the root zone.